A zebra in front of a barcode background to show the idea of a brief history of the barcode article by Viziotix.

 Impact on Modern Society

 The barcode has had a significant impact on modern society, particularly in the areas of retail and logistics.
 It has made it easier and more efficient to keep track of inventory, prices, and sales data, which has led to better supply chain management and reduced costs.
+By speeding up the check-out in retail, supermarkets became possible and even large hypermarkets could be built with a limited number of fast check-out lanes, each equipped with multi-line laser scanners.
 Additionally, it has made it easier for consumers to find and purchase products and has facilitated the growth of online shopping and self-scanning.

 Woman scanning an article in a supermarket with a smartphone and Viziotix retail barcode scanner self scanning software.
 Also known as Barcode Reader SDK or Barcode Decoder SDK